Fifteen FUN Easter activities for children and families

 Over the years, we’ve celebrated Easter in many creative ways.
 (See my mega list of ideas here!)
 However, some years it’s necessary or even good to pair everything back and just do something simple and meaningful, and perhaps also fun.
-Here’s seven simple Easter ideas: I hope that inspires you to do something simple this … Read more
+Here’s seven simple Easter activities which take almost no preparation: I hope that one of … Read more

 Listen to the Easter story